MaayanMordehai/postgres-installtion/postgresql/postgresql-installtion/README.md

 | `primary_host` | The host in the inventory group `cluster_name` that will be the master of the replica | deploy_cluster, deploy_replica |

 #### Unmandetory Parameters

+**TODO**
+NEED TO ADD THIS TWO FROM GROUP VARS TO TABLE AND ALSO AL THE NOT GROUP VARS PARAMS
+- minimum_supported_version: 10.1
+- maximum_supported_version: 10.9
+- dest_hosts_users_nopass
+- backup_dir
+- remote_host
+- pg_info - not all just meaning
+- replicated_hosts

 | Name | Meaning | Default | Default definition location | Use cases that required overwrite | Used by plays |
 |:---|:---|:---|:---|:---|:---|